 Kral FM, Super FM and TRT FM are the leading national radio stations with many smaller and local stations.
 The pattern of ownership is similar to television, with a rapid expansion of private sector stations following the legal removal of the state monopoly in 1990.

 The Turkish government created a regulatory and licensing body - RTUK - in 1994.
 RTUK regulates the amount of time available for commercials on radio.
 No advertising is permitted of alcoholic beverages, tobacco products or prescription or non-prescription drugs.

 CanWest Global Communications Corp

-both published and unpublished, and is thought to be accurate at time of compilation)
+(Note: The above material compiled from various reliable sources, both published and unpublished, and is thought to be accurate at time of compilation)

 ots Originaltext: CanWest Global Communications Corp.

 For further information: Geoffrey Elliot, Vice President, Corporate